Transport in Cyprus: Public Buses

 In 2006, extensive plans were announced to improve and expand bus services and restructure public transport throughout Cyprus, with the financial backing of the European Union Development Bank.
 In 2010, the new revised and expanded bus network was implemented into the system.

 In 2020, the transport companies for the districts of Nicosia and Larnaca were changed from OSEL (Nicosia District Transport Organisation) to NPT (Nicosia Public Transport) and from ZENON Larnaca Buses to LPT (Larnaca Public Transport) respectively.

 In 2022, Cyprus Public Transport made new plans for Nicosia's Public Transport by changing route numbers, adding new bus hubs and modernising buses and the all-out feel of the transport system.
 The plan has been introduced in two phases and is currently completed.

+Towards the end of 2025 the Municipality of Larnaca begun implementing its Sustainable Urban Mobility Plan (SUMP) to create a safer, more accessible and sustainable transport system.
+Over 16 months until January 2027, the plan will deliver new cycling lanes, redesigned bus corridors, improved pavements, safer junctions and upgraded traffic systems, prioritising public transport, walking and cycling while enhancing road safety and urban quality.

 Rail

 Cyprus currently has no functioning railway systems.
 The last of the narrow gauge systems in the country closed in 1974.
 There had been studies and preparatory work done to establish a modern system between the major cities, motivated by worsening traffic issues. Ιn October 2024, a company in England showed their interest to construct a new railway system in Cyprus.

 In 2018, Nicosia municipal authorities requested an opinion on the construction of a tram network in the city to the European Investment Bank's JASPERS strategists, who concluded a need for a phased approach.
 Relevant studies were also carried out in the past, but no concrete plans has materialised.
+In recent years there has been a joint call by European rail supply industry association (Unife) and Cyprus Railways Consortium, to restore for the first time since 1951, railroad lines to the island.